The Art of Meaning Making

 Looking for Common Ground

-A lecture-turned-essay written for the Writing + Concepts series at Federation University Ballarat, edited by Jan van Schaik and published in Art+Australia in 2017.
+A lecture-turned-essay written for the Writing + Concepts series at Federation University Ballarat, edited by Jan van Schaik and published in Art+Australia 2017.
 The piece moves from a porcelain cup at the Gardner Museum in Boston to the practice of collaborative translation at Marco Polo Project, tracing what it means to hold space for another language, another worldview, another person's story.
-It reflects on hollowness as a model for the good life, and writing as a practice of finding common ground across difference.
+It reflects on hollowness as a model for the good life, and writing as a practice to find common ground across difference.
 Read the piece here or buy the book.

 WRITING ON THE WALLS

 In 2012, I wrote an essay in The Emerging writer, Volume 3, a publication of the Emerging Writers Festival, on the writer as community builder, with the title ‘Writing on the Walls’.
 You can read a copy of my essay here.
-The text was oddly prescient of a future development, where fragments of my essay, Who Should Die and What Should We Do With the Bodies, hung on the walls of the Readings bookstore in Carlton for the launch of Meanjin, Autumn 2023.
+The text was oddly prescient of a future development, where fragments of my essay, Who Should Die and What Should We Do With the Bodies, hung on the walls of the Readings bookstore in Carlton for the launch of Meanjin, in 2023.

 Language learning